-- Online applications are preferred.
-If necessary, you can apply by fax or by mailing an application to the contact specified in the job posting.
+- Online applications are encouraged.
+If you are unable to apply online, refer to the contact information specified in the job posting for assistance.

-- You must reference the applicable Job ID number in your application.
+- You must reference the applicable Job Requisition ID number in your application.

 - If you want to apply on more than one job posting, you must submit a separate application for each one.